MaibornWolff/codecharta/CONTRIBUTING.md

 ## Naming conventions

-### Pull Requests
-- Follow the given template when opening the PR
-- Name the PR like its branch name (e.x. `Tech/123/my branch name`).
-The name is usually created by GitHub automatically
-- Add the correct labels
-- The tick list *Definition of Done* is not checked by the developer, but by the reviewer
-- The PR Assignee is only used by the reviewer to see who is reviewing it

 ### Branching

 Branch names consist of a type and the describing branch name itself, which is always **lowercase** separated by **dashes**.